str, soft

 input

-parameter set or string Formatting option or locale
+set or string Formatting option or locale

 For converting numerals, booleans and dates, a locale (related to countries and languages) information is expected.

 For formatting strings, voids and booleans , different formatting options apply and are described in the next sections.
-For parameter sets, this 3rd and 4th function parameter are not supported.
+For sets, this 3rd and 4th function parameter are not supported.

 Locales can either be a combination of language and country (e.g. de_CH), or just a language or country name.
 Alternatively, specify 'local' for using the configured local country settings, or 'none' for using locale-independent formatting.
 All locale settings are not case sensitive, i.e. both 'germany' and 'GERMANY' are valid.
 Using locales (combined language and country) is highly recommended because common languages are spoken in many countries (e.g. 'english') and in several countries, multiple languages are supported (e.g. 'belgium', 'switzerland') in order to avoid ambiguities.
 Check the list of locales for available languages, countries and codes.